 Our occupational health and safety processes and standards are aligned with the international standard ISO 45001.
-An overview of the certificates can be found under disclosure 306-2.

 Systematic occupational safety includes regularly assessing hazards and monitoring work areas.

 All employees are instructed in safety topics for their individual workplace, e.g., with the help of elearning and safety training.
 The knowledge imparted ranges from general safety instructions for warehouse or laboratory employees to the classification of hazardous substances.
 Success checks are integrated into the learning units.